-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
+- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 Relate new sculpture, markers and statuary to the base's architectural design theme.
 Generally limit these elements to frequently used locations adjacent to Facility Group 1 and highly traveled community pedestrian spaces. - 2.
 Consider entry gates as possible sites for new displays. - 3.
-All proposed memorials shall follow AFI 36-3108 and be limited to highly deserving individuals or groups as deemed appropriate by the installation leadership.
+All proposed memorials will follow AFI 36-3108 and be limited to highly deserving individuals or groups as deemed appropriate by the installation leadership.
 Living memorials (tree plantings / etc.) are discouraged due to added maintenance requirements. - 4.
 When sculpture requires a base, match the materials and / or color palette of adjacent buildings. - 5.
 Use direct or indirect lighting to accentuate features or enhance an intended effect. - 6.
 Ensure that all sculpture, markers and statuary are honorable and inspiring, provide a sense of place, positively contribute to the base's visual quality, and encourage pride for the community and the US Air Force.